rahulghimire77/Bank-Loan-Analysis/README.md

 By comparing accuracy and other metrics (precision, recall, F1-score) across these models, we identify the best-performing classifier.
 The confusion matrix of the tuned best model (often XGBoost or Random Forest) provides deeper insights into predictions versus actual outcomes.

+## Results

+After training and tuning each of the models (Random Forest, Gradient Boosting, Logistic Regression, SVC, XGBoost, and KNN), you can compare their performance using various metrics.

+- **Accuracy Scores**:
+  - For each model, compute `accuracy_score(y_test, y_pred)` to get the percentage of correct predictions.
+- **Classification Reports**:
+  - Use `classification_report(y_test, y_pred)` to evaluate precision, recall, and F1-score for each class.
+- **Confusion Matrix**:
+  - Visualize the confusion matrix with `seaborn.heatmap` to understand the distribution of predictions vs. actual classes.
+This helps identify which classes are often misclassified.

+Below is an example of the output you might see for a tuned XGBoost model:

+Best XGB Accuracy: 0.85

+...